alexandergall/ALX/README.md

        * Intel X520
    * UEFI firmware for installation via PXE

-## Restrictions

-Only IPv6 is supported as transport protocol for encapsulated Ethernet frames, i.e. IPv6 connectivity is required between the endpoints of any pseudowire.

 ## Downloads

 The official releases of the ALX system built with default settings